 Look for a referral from a neighbor or friend.
 Ask them if they thought the contractor performed a detailed inspection of the unit.
 Ask them if they were charged any additional fees during the maintenance service.
 Did they leave a checklist of items performed?
 If they cut corners here, they have probably cut corners in their service.

-Contact our experts online or by calling us at 636-239-3581 for more information about our maintenance membership.
+Contact our experts online or by calling us today for more information about our maintenance membership.